Universal quantum control over Majorana zero modes: Theoretical framework

 where $\epsilon$ is the perturbative coefficient measuring the error magnitude.
 To suppress the undesirable transitions between the passages by our correction mechanism~(\ref{OptGeneralOne}), one can simply set the global phase as

-where the factor $\lambda$ scales the variation rapidity of $f(\theta)$ relative to $\theta(t)$. $\lambda=0$ represents the parallel-transport condition with a static global phase~\cite{Jin2025ErrCorr} and $\lambda\gg1$ describes a rapid-varying global-phase that can suppress the systematic errors in the relevant nonadiabatic passage.
+where $\lambda$ scales the variation rate of $f(\theta)$ with respect to $\theta(t)$. $\lambda=0$ represents the parallel-transport condition with a static global phase~\cite{Jin2025ErrCorr} and $|\lambda|\gg1$ describes a rapid-varying global-phase that can suppress the systematic errors in the relevant nonadiabatic passage.
+Indicated by Eqs.~(\ref{Condition}) and (\ref{phase}), the global phase is uniquely determined by $\Delta(t)$ and $\Omega(t)$, through the parameters $\theta(t)$ and $\alpha(t)$ in universal passage.
+Experimentally, the rapid modulation of the global phase can be achieved by the gate voltages of the superconductor circuit embedded in the hybrid semiconductor-superconductor systems~\cite{Dvir2023Realization,Shi2024Probing,Bordin2025Enhanced,Microsoft2025Interferometric, Nitsch2025Poor}, where the superconductor circuit is adiabatically eliminated to effectively realize the tunable hopping and pairing couplings between QDs as described by Eq.~(\ref{HamDriRedu}).